Fuji FM

 What people dislike

-• Autofocus struggled in very low light
+• Autofocus struggles specifically in very low light

 Pro Tips